Lab Members

 Lab Alumni

-Maria Sharova received her M.S. in Fisheries, Wildlife, and Conservation Biology after defending her thesis “Next steps in shared management of citizen scientists: understanding project owner perspectives and volunteer connections to science” in 2020.
+Maria Sharova (she/her) received her M.S. in Fisheries, Wildlife, and Conservation Biology after defending her thesis “Next steps in shared management of citizen scientists: understanding project owner perspectives and volunteer connections to science” in 2020.
 Her research involved learning more about SciStarter participants and project owners to create a community of citizen science.
-Maria is currently exploring career options in public science program design and implementation.
+Maria currently works for the Thriving Earth Exchange.

-Brittany Carson (Carson) received her M.S. in Fisheries, Wildlife, and Conservation Biology in 2019 after successfully defending her thesis, “Sense of place in urban neighborhoods and the perception of outdoor sounds.”
+Brittany Carson (Carson) (she/her) received her M.S. in Fisheries, Wildlife, and Conservation Biology in 2019 after successfully defending her thesis, “Sense of place in urban neighborhoods and the perception of outdoor sounds.”
 Her research focused on a citizen science project called Sound Around Town, which assesses the acoustic environment in urban and suburban areas relating to noise pollution and perceptions of sound and noise.
-Carson is currently an intern at the National Tropical Botanical Garden in Hawaii.
+Carson currently works for the Botanical Gardens in Atlanta.

 Dr. Lundgren is an assistant professor at the Utah State University.
 Visit her website.